agrc/api.mapserv.utah.gov/README.md

 ## Kubernetes

 The containers created with Docker can be run in a Kubernetes cluster.
-The project contains configuration files for [Docker Kubernetes](.kube/kube-deployment.yml) and also [Google Kubernetes Engine](.kube/gke-deployment.yml).
+The project contains configuration files for [Google Kubernetes Engine](.kube/gke-deployment.yml).

-In order to use the Docker Kubernetes locally, make sure to first change the `kubectl` context to `docker-for-desktop with` Docker.
+### Infrastructure

+The kubernetes infrastructure is managed by terraform.
+To create the cluster and all networking apply the terraform state from within the `.infrastructure` folder by running `terraform apply`.

 When using Google Kubernetes Engine, make sure to change the `kubectl` context to the GKE cluster with `gcloud`.

+- `gcloud container clusters get-credentials [cluster-name] --zone [cluster-zone]`

 ### Publishing Containers

-Both Docker and GKE configuration files expect containers to be published to gcr.io.
+GKE configuration files expect containers to be published to gcr.io.
 Containers built locally with Docker can be tagged and [pushed to GCR](https://cloud.google.com/container-registry/docs/pushing-and-pulling) with `gcloud` and `docker`.

 1. `docker tag webapi/api gcr.io/ut-dts-agrc-web-api-dv/api.mapserv.utah.gov/api`
 1. `docker tag webapi/explorer gcr.io/ut-dts-agrc-web-api-dv/api.mapserv.utah.gov/api-explorer`